 There are few Australian landmarks as striking as Uluru, the largest single rock monolith in the world.
 Standing proudly in the heart of the Australian outback, Uluru has been a spiritual place for local Aboriginal populations for millennia.

 The red rock is certainly a sight to behold in itself, especially during sunrise.
-Still, you can learn more about the area by taking an Aboriginal-led tour which will detail their customs and way of life, and why this rock is so special in native Aboriginal culture.
+Still, you can learn more about the area by taking an Aboriginal-led tour that will detail their customs and way of life, and why this rock is so special in native Aboriginal culture.

 Visiting Uluru in the summer is to be avoided; it can be scorching hot, and there’s little shade, and the trail closes when the heat becomes extreme.
 Temperatures in Autumn and Spring are warm but manageable, and winter is much more comfortable at night – although if you’re camping, be aware that the nighttime temperatures can plummet to below freezing.